 - Liquid-cooled through flow circulation of fluid with a pump through a piping system.

 Being able to predict performance, evaluate certain design scenarios, and assess all working conditions before prototyping is of crucial benefit for any manufacturing company.
+This is particularly relevant for mass production and large series, where the material reduction and manufacturing costs are paramount.
 In fact, the cost of changing the design further in the production process increases the cost greatly in an upward trajectory, as shown below.

 An undetected overheated component of a product that goes to market could result in a product recall to minimize potential dangers.
 We’ve seen this recently at the release of Samsung’s Galaxy Note 7 phone, where only after the device was brought to market it was discovered the battery could become overheated causing the phones to explode in some cases.
 The phones have since been recalled.